robopuppy1/phishing/content/posts/pr2.md

 ### How did you come up with this topic and how is it relevant to your community?
 Why Is it important to raise awareness about this cyber threat? ###

-I was thinking while in school and found out that I could be creative with a phisher and a fisher, promoting me to chose phishing as my topic.
-I’ve seen plenty of phishing attempts around my community, however they aren’t as obvious as people make it out to be.
-That’s why I chose to raise awareness about phishing, since it’s very deceptive and not easy to catch.
+I was thinking about the cyber threat topic and realized that the words "phisher" and "fisher" sounded very similar.
+That made me decide to chose phishing as my topic and create illustrations to reflect the play on words.
+I’ve heard and seen plenty of phishing attempts recently.
+Even though it is very common, it is not easy to identify.
+That’s why I decided to do something about raising awareness around this topic of phishing.